Parameterized Max Min Feedback Vertex Set: Treewidth Algorithm

 \section{Treewidth Algorithm}

-Here we will present an algorithm for \mmFVS{} parameterized by the treewidth of the input graph, arguably the most well studied structural parameter.
-As a corollary of the lower bound established in~\cref{sec:eth_vc_lb}, it follows that the running time of the algorithm is essentially optimal under the ETH.
+We start by presenting an algorithm for {\mmFVS} parameterized by the treewidth of the input graph, arguably the most well-studied structural parameter.
+As a corollary of the lower bound established in \cref{sec:eth_vc_lb}, it follows that the running time of the algorithm is essentially optimal under the ETH.

 \begin{theoremrep} Given an instance $\mathcal{I} = (G, k)$ of \mmFVS, as well as a nice tree decomposition of $G$ of width \tw, there exists an algorithm that decides $\mathcal{I}$ in time $\tw^{\bO(\tw)} n^{\bO(1)}$. \end{theoremrep}